rossberg/camp/README.txt

   (those up to 1440p), 2 on 4K displays and 4 on 8K.

 * Text Rendering: Shift+Ctrl/Command+U switches the rendering procedure for text.
-On low-resolution screens (up to 1440p) Kamp defaults to plain rasterisation, while for higher resolution screens, it defaults to SDF [1].
+On low-resolution screens (up to 1440p) Camp defaults to plain rasterisation, while for higher resolution screens, it defaults to SDF [1].
   The defaults usually look better on the respective screens, but this option allows to switch manually.